ctsrc/Pgen/crates/pgen/README.md

 The checksum bits do not add entropy, nor are any of the initial entropy bits discarded.

-So the entropy of a BIP39 mnemonic sentence is simply the number of random bits it was generated from in the first place.
+The entropy of a BIP39 mnemonic sentence is simply the number of random bits it was generated from in the first place.

 Specifically, BIP39 has five different possible mnemonic sentence lengths, each with